 - 1 1/2 cup (~ 6 oz) frozen peas

-Bring to a boil, reduce heat, and simmer uncovered ~ 25-35 minutes or until gravy is very thick (you don’t want any liquid).
+- Bring to a boil, reduce heat, and simmer uncovered ~ 25-35 minutes or until gravy is very thick (you don’t want any liquid).
 Spoon into an ovenproof baking dish (~ 3 qt or 8x14x3).
 Spoon mashed potatoes on top and level it out.
 Bake uncovered at 375 for 25 minutes.
 Broil the last couple minutes (watching carefully) to crisp up the top of the potatoes until brown if needed.
+Add salt to taste.

 - Turn up the heat to reduce if your gravy has too much liquid.